Alcohol Intolerance: Symptoms, Causes and Treatment

 What Causes Alcohol Intolerance?

 Alcohol intolerance can be caused by anything that affects the function of alcohol dehydrogenase.
-Incorrect function in alcohol dehydrogenase enzymes can be caused by genetic changes, chemical changes or heredity.
+Incorrect function in alcohol dehydrogenase enzymes can be caused by factors including:

 Genetic Alcohol Intolerance

-Genetic alcohol intolerance is inherited from one’s parents, and it is caused by a mutation in the gene that the body uses to create alcohol dehydrogenase.
+Genetic alcohol intolerance is inherited from one’s parents and caused by a mutation in the gene that the body uses to create alcohol dehydrogenase.
 This condition is most common in those of Asian descent but can affect anyone, regardless of their ethnic background.
-This genetic condition will create alcohol intolerance throughout an individual’s entire life.
+This genetic condition will cause alcohol intolerance throughout a person’s life.

 Alcohol Intolerance as a Result of Disease